Last Updated on September 9, 2023

 Items such as sandwiches, rolls, or hamburgers are fine as long as you package them well.
 Food items may also be subject to additional screening by TSA staff.
 So having them easily accessible is a good idea!

 Whenever I take food on a plane I like to make use of a strong, sealable plastic box.
 This keeps my food intact and will meet any TSA requirements.
 You can pick up suitable boxes cheaply in most supermarkets.

 If you are looking for something, I have a couple of recommendations:

 Saving space is a huge priority of mine, and these collapsible food boxes are an appealing option.

 I use them for my paleo salads!
 It helps me keep on my diet even when I’m traveling.

-You could even fill one of them with your favorite jam or marmalade if you can’t live without it!
-If you are someone that takes their own jam on vacation self-packed in mini travel bottles people leave a comment!
+You could even fill one of them with mom’s homemade jam or marmalade if you can’t live without it!